survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 ## Conclusion

-Even though our project has basic caching behavior now, adding hashes to our filenames brings a new problem - cache invalidation.
-If you modify *app.js*, you should notice that both *app* and *vendor* output names change.
-This isn't good as it goes against the idea.
-Only *app* output should change in this case.
+Our project has basic caching behavior now.
+If you try to modify *app.js* or *component.js*, the vendor bundle should remain the same.
+Note that if you remove `HashedModuleIdsPlugin` from the configuration, that behavior breaks!

-The problem is that we are bundling something known as **manifest** within the *vendor* bundle.
-As a result the problem can be remedied by separating the manifest from it.
-This is what we will do in the next chapter.
+Earlier it was possible to work around that problem by extracting something known as a **manifest** from webpack source.
+Given it's good to understand the idea, we can do that anyway, although it won't be absolutely necessary anymore.
+We'll do that in the next chapter.